 As more devices and machines become connected via IoT networks, the risks and potential rewards accelerate.
 With field service management software, organizations are able to harness this connectivity and provide visibility of all devices, including their status, to service teams.
 This visibility is essential.
 If companies don’t know if assets are still in service, they won’t know what kinds of contracts and additional equipment they should be selling to customers.
 Without this visibility, it is also impossible to create proactive service strategies and servitization business models.

-This kind of visibility has valuable role to play in profitability.
+This kind of visibility has a valuable role to play in profitability.
 It enables service teams to focus on the lifecycle of an asset with actionable data to extend its life, know the right time for service, and improve contract profitability.
 Through field service management, organizations can create ‘Installed Base’ records to see as-maintained equipment, service history, exact location and entitlements.
 This lets service teams understand their attach rates, understand the most profitable contracts, and know where to try and upsell additional contracts and equipment in the field.

 This knowledge also enables service teams to build out higher value service offerings.
 These higher value contracts minimize asset failures by maintaining assets at the right time.
 Enabled by IoT connected devices, these contracts can offer real-time status data and through predictive maintenance, service teams can get to a machine before it breaks and impacts the customer and the patient.
 And of course, this knowledge also extends beyond service technicians to service management, providing evidence of compliance and a 360-degree view of asset health.